-We are growing a resiliently abundant Food Forest on the side of the Ouse valley at Rodmell, East Sussex.
-The forest site was initially created in the winter of 2012, using permaculture surveying and design; and we continue to grow using permaculture principles, as well as those of organic growing and the lunar planting cycles.
+We are growing a resiliently abundant Food Forest on the side of the Ouse Valley at Rodmell, East Sussex.
+The forest site was initially created in the winter of 2012, using permaculture surveying and design; and we continue to grow using organic growing principles.

 It has been our intention to create a diverse, robust, edible and otherwise useful landscape that nourishes and delights.
 The project covers approximately 2 acres, with a flourishing forest garden and a poly-culture vegetable growing space designed with swales and Hugelculture beds.
 The entire garden hosts over 100 different species of edible and medicinal plants, as well as numerous fruit trees & shrubs (Apple, Plum, Medlar, Elderberry, Mulberry, Gooseberry, Black/Red/Whitecurrant, Josterberry, Wineberry, Chokeberry to name a few); 2 small areas of old orchard, and a wildlife pond.

 We work with natural processes and strive to produce a self-sustaining, perennial-rich system with vegetables, fruits, flowers and herbs – with the intention of having an open space where people may come to learn, share, and co-create a biodiverse, resilient, abundant and local food system.